The Importance of Auditing A Spreadsheet

 Understandably, performing all the checks above takes considerable time, which can be saved by using a Spreadsheet Management software platform.
 Our solutions enable organizations to expose and understand the data lineage of spreadsheets, identify any changes made to specific files, when, and by whom to avoid the risk of inconsistencies and errors.

-By implementing an automated solution, you will be able to:
+By implementing a spreadsheet automation solution, you will be able to:

 - Compare multiple versions of a file to identify the changes made.